casper-network/docs-archive/dapp-dev-guide/contract-dsl/getting-started.md

 ##### Testing the Example Contract:

 If you set up your contract using `cargo-casperlabs` you can test your contract using the local runtime.
-Set up the runtime following the steps in the [testing](/./dapp-dev-guide/testing.md)
+Set up the runtime following the steps in the [testing](/./dapp-dev-guide/testing.md) section of this guide to set up the runtime context.
-You can use the following test to check whether or not your tutorial contract is working properly:
+The following test will check whether or not the tutorial contract is working properly:
 ```
 #[cfg(test)]
 mod tests {